ifellows/salt/salt_website/src/content/docs/reference/glossary.md

 ## Survey Staff (SURVEY_STAFF)

 A tablet user role that grants access to the survey interview workflow (Start New Survey, Recruitment Payment) but not to administrative functions.
-Survey data collection must be done by SURVEY_STAFF users — administrators cannot conduct surveys directly.
+Survey data collection must be done by SURVEY_STAFF users; administrators cannot conduct surveys directly.